thsur/google-custom-search/Readme.md

 5. Sign in to https://www.google.com/cse and create a Custom Search Engine (CSE).
 6. Configure the CSE to search the entire web.
 7. Copy & paste the CSE id into storage/config.sample.yml (as `Google_CSE_Key`).
 8. Rename storage/config.sample.yml to storage/config.yml
+9. Hit your browser with /path/to/app

 ### When on Windows

 On Windows, you may need to activate the SQLite3 dll, see http://php.net/manual/en/sqlite3.installation.php.

+## License

+GNU GPL v2